andswitch/techahashi/README.md

 * When exporting to PDF, render the Slide to a Bitmap and then render that to PDF.
 This is uglier, but it allows you to use Emoji in your PDFs. :)
 * Added the ability to select resolution when exporting PDF.
+You can export to 720p, 1080p, and 4K.
 * Replaced general open/save document functionality with a "Presentation Deck".
 Simply swipe left or right to go to a previous/next presentation.